cyberbotics/webots-doc/guide/object-road.md

 > **File location**: "WEBOTS\_HOME/projects/objects/road/protos/CurvedRoadSegment.proto"

-### Description
+### CurvedRoadSegment Description

 A simple curved road, the number of lanes, the curvature and the dimensions are configurable, an optional border can be enable.
-This model was sponsored by the CTI project RO2IVSim ([http://transport.epfl.ch/simulator-for-mobile-robots-and-intelligent-vehicles](http://transport.epfl.ch/simulator-for-mobile-robots-and-intelligent-vehicles))
+This model was sponsored by the CTI project RO2IVSim ([http://transport.epfl.ch/simulator-for-mobile-robots-and-intelligent-vehicles](http://transport.epfl.ch/simulator-for-mobile-robots-and-intelligent-vehicles)).

-### Field Summary
+### CurvedRoadSegment Field Summary

 - `name`: could contain the street name